A cat prepares to steal food from the dinner table.

 If a cat food or treat follows their guidelines, the label will include a statement that proclaims it as “formulated to meet the AAFCO Cat Food Nutrient Profile for Kittens/Adults/Senior.”
 Some companies create treats specifically to be compliant with the AAFCO standards.

-It is not a requirement to meet AAFCO standards in order to sell pet food or treats, so buyer beware.
+It is not a requirement to meet AAFCO standards in order to sell pet food or treats, so buyers should beware.

 Additional Articles About What Cats Can’t Eat